-Twenty-four hours later, she was President Donald Trump’s guest in the Oval Office as he signed into law an important piece of legislation for Sadie and others like her.
+Twenty-four hours later, she was a guest in the Oval Office as President Donald Trump signed into law an important piece of legislation for Sadie and other cancer survivors like her.

 “It was a complete whirlwind,” said her mother, Sarah Keller.

 Sadie, now 11, was diagnosed with Acute Lymphoblastic Leukemia on Feb.
-25, 2015 at the age of 7.
-She fought through infections, blood transfusions and rare side effects and received weekly chemotherapy for two years.
+25, 2015 at the age of seven.
+She fought through infections, blood transfusions and rare side effects; and, received weekly chemotherapy for two years.
 She received her last chemo treatment in May 2017.

-Then during the late afternoon on June 4, the day before the bill signing, Sarah got a call from one of McCaul’s aides.
-They were invited to be the president’s guests in the Oval Office for the bill signing.
+Then, during the late afternoon of June 4– the day before the bill signing– Sarah got a call from one of McCaul’s aides inviting them to witness the bill signing.